Cecropia pachystachya

 Cecropia pachystachya, commonly known as Ambay pumpwood, is a species of tree in the family Urticaceae.
-It is native to Argentina, Paraguay and Brazil where it grows near the edges of moist forests.
+It is native to Argentina, Paraguay, Bolivia and Brazil where it grows near the edges of moist forests.

 Description

 Cecropia pachystachya is a small evergreen tree growing to a height of about 6 m, and a trunk diameter of 15 to 25 cm.
 The tree has an open structure, with a small number of branches forking at an obtuse angle, and often forms a parasol-like shape.
 The twigs are hollow and are filled with mucilage, and both twigs and branches exude a mucilaginous sap when damaged.
 The large leaves are almost circular, and are deeply divided into nine to ten lobes which are separated by gaps of two or three centimetres.
 The upper surfaces of the leaves are rough and the lower surfaces are felted with pale-coloured hairs.
 It is a dioecious species, male and female flowers occurring on separate trees.
 The tree has a mutualistic relationship with ants from the genus Azteca which protect the tree from herbivory.
 To facilitate this, it provides nourishment for the ants in the form of Müllerian bodies, glandular areas on the leaf stalks that produce oily secretions, nectar from the female flowers and pearl bodies on the surfaces of the leaves.